sheyangsuzhiyuan-max/AI_support_tickets/CA6000_Assignment_Report.md

 ### 1.1 Background & Motivation

-We chose customer support ticket classification for this project because it's something we can relate to - we've all waited too long for a response to an urgent issue.
-Companies receive thousands of support tickets daily, and manually sorting them by priority is time-consuming and inconsistent.
-The idea here is to use machine learning to automatically classify tickets as high, medium, or low priority, which could help support teams respond to critical issues faster.
+In today's companies, the operations department receives hundreds or even thousands of support tickets every day.
+However, these support tickets have different priorities, and employees need to classify and sort them before sending them to the appropriate departments for processing, which is extremely inefficient.
+A faster processing method could significantly reduce the time spent in this process.

-We were curious whether modern NLP models would work well on this kind of text.
-Support tickets are tricky - they're often informal, sometimes vague, and the line between "medium" and "low" priority can be pretty subjective even for humans.
+Whether training a natural language processing model can efficiently handle this problem is the key to our exploration.
+Priority discrimination is often unclear; even for humans, judging medium and low priority is highly subjective.

 ### 1.2 What We Set Out to Do

-Our goal was to compare different approaches to see what works best for this problem:
+Our goal is to compare and select the best among different neural network models to solve this problem：

-- Start with a simple baseline (TF-IDF + Logistic Regression) to establish a reference point
+- For the first model, we choose a baseline model to use as a reference.
+(TF-IDF + logistic regression).
-- Try a neural network approach with TextCNN
+- Attempt to use the neural network approach of TextCNN.
-- Use a pre-trained transformer model (DistilBERT) to see if transfer learning helps
+- Use a pre-trained Transformer model (DistilBERT) to test the effectiveness of transfer learning.

 We wanted to understand the trade-offs between these approaches - not just accuracy, but also training time and practicality.